Analyze successful stores in existing markets

 All criteria for the candidate market suitability analysis are now added.

-- In the Contents pane, ensure New Market Suitability Analysis is selected.
+- In the Contents pane, confirm that New Market Suitability Analysis is selected.

-- On the Suitability tab, in the Criteria group, click Suitability Criteria.
+- On the Suitability tab, in the Criteria group, click Suitability Analysis Pane.

 The Suitability Analysis pane appears.

-Each variable-based criterion you added from Business Analyst and the two point-based criteria you previously added are available here.
+Each variable-based criterion you added from Business Analyst and the two point-based criteria you previously added are available in this pane.
 Initially, all criteria have equally distributed weighting, but you can adjust this number to indicate greater or lesser importance of the criteria.
 For now, you'll adjust the influence of competitor variables.

-- In the Suitability Analysis pane, for Competitors Count, expand Additional Options.
-Under Influence, choose Inverse.
+- In the Suitability Analysis pane, for Competitors Count, change Influence to Inverse.

 By default, Influence is set to Positive, which results in higher values receiving a higher score.
 Since less competition in a candidate market is more attractive, setting Influence as Inverse will return higher scores for lower values.
 The new suitability score is automatically calculated and reflected on the map.

-The final suitability score for each candidate market is returned in three places: the map, the Suitability Analysis Layer attribute table, and the Contents pane.
+The final suitability score for each candidate market is returned in three places: the map, the attribute table, and the Contents pane.
 You'll select the highest-scoring candidate from the attribute table and narrow your analysis area.

-- In the Contents pane, right-click New Market Suitability Analysis and select Attribute Table.
+- In the Contents pane, right-click Candidate Sites and choose Attribute Table.

 - In the attribute table, right-click Final Score and choose Sort Descending.